 After he won both the Lionel Hampton High School Trumpet Competition and the International Trumpet Guild Jazz Competition in Gothenborg, Sweden in 1997, he attended the University of Northern Colorado, graduating with a degree in classical trumpet performance.
 While at UNC, Thomas had opportunities to play with many of the musicians who passed through, including Louie Bellson, Pete Fountain, Nicholas Payton, Maria Schneider, Bob Brookmeyer, Conrad Herwig and Kenny Wheeler.
 After UNC, Thomas studied in New York at The Juilliard School, graduating with an Artist Diploma in Jazz Studies.

 Thomas currently resides in Portland, Oregon.
-As a bandleader, he leads his own Portland based quartet, Spiral Road, which features Barber's original music.
-He is an active sideman, performing with NYC bassist Patrick Andy, singer/songwriter Nat Osborne, and Canadian vocalist Laila Biali.
+As a bandleader, he leads his own Portland-based sextet, Spiral Road, which features Barber's original music.
 Thomas performs regularly in Portland with Darrell Grant, George Colligan, Alan Jones, Thara Memory, the Portland Jazz Composer's Ensemble, and the Barra Brown Quintet.